shsagir/play-area-sync/docs/https.md

 Sometimes it just doesn't work as supposed to.
 Don't panic.
 You can of course always ask us for support.
 Here are some things you can do on your own:

+### Review certificates in the browser

+To debug TLS, it's often helpful a certificate in the browser.
+In Chrome and Firefox you can:

+1. open https://www.{{domain}}.com/ < make sure to use https not http
+2. click on the lock icon
+3. click on the "certificate" to reveal the cert

 ### You see a certificate warning

 You visit your Apps domain under the `https://` address and the browser throws an error that the certificate can't be verified.
+The cert is shown to be on `*.frb.io`.
 This happens, when the domain is brand new and the cert is not YET installed (can take up to 24 hours).
 In this case, please wait a little.
 This can also happen, when your domain is not routed to fortrabbit (YET), only domains that are already routed to fortrabbit will receive a Let's Encrypt cert.
 Please the domain settings in the Dashboard.

 ### Cert is installed but browser bar is not green